 1st and 2nd combination mortgages can eliminate the need for private mortgage insurance and provide flexibility in your home financing

 Purchase a home with as little as 10.1% down and enjoy lower monthly costs.
-The 80-10-10 Combination Loan consists of a first mortgage from PNC for 80% of your home’s value, a PNC Bank home equity line of credit for 9.9% of the value, and a 10.1% cash down payment.
+The 80-10-10 Combination Loan consists of a first mortgage from PNC for 80% of your home’s value, a a PNC Bank home equity line of credit second mortgage for 9.9% of the value, and a 10.1% cash down payment.